TheAllenChou/godot-squash-and-stretch/README.md

 ### Usage

+To enable the plugin, the C# scripts need to be built first:
+1. Create/Update the C# solution: Project > Tools > C# > Create C# Solution
+2. Press the Build button at the top-right corner of the editor.
+3. Enable the plugin: Project > Plugins > Enable the Squash & Stretch plugin

-Just add a squash & stretch node to the desired node as a child.
+Then, just add a squash & stretch node to the desired node as a child.

 ![nodes](/img/nodes.png)